victor-treten/docker-kindheart-site/README.md

-# Deploying the Kind Heart Charity website with Docker and Nginx
+# Deploying the Kind Heart Charity website with Docker

-Deployment automated with bash scripts.
+Deployment automated with bash scripts in test environment.

 ## Overview